AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 The sessions confirmed the criteria concept was sound and surfaced the core condition for adoption: users were open to AI-assisted assessments if the system made its reasoning visible and kept them in control of final decisions.

-Starting in mid-December 2025, six enterprise design partner organizations joined biweekly sessions and tested the agent using their own vendor criteria and real documentation — not simulated scenarios.
+Starting in mid-December 2025, 6 enterprise design partner organizations joined biweekly sessions and tested the agent using their own vendor criteria and real documentation.

 This phase was less about validating the concept and more about calibrating the experience for real-world use.
 Design partners helped us refine three critical parts of the model: